|

 Q: How will my child meet the state standards for kindergarten in a play-based developmental program?

-A: We believe that preschool children learn by handling their environment.
+A: We believe that preschool children learn through discovering and exploring their environment.
 Circle time develops the skills of concentration and attention.
 Block building bridges the world of pretend and reality.
 Water play encourages measurement, sensory experiences, and observation and prediction.
 Clay encourages fine motor development so important for writing.
 Dramatic play allows children to re-enact experiences and stories, fears and feelings.
-Outdoor play builds strong muscles and healthy bodies > more
+Outdoor play builds strong muscles and healthy bodies.

 Q: What does the typical day look like?

-A: The children enter at 9:00 and are greeted at circle time in a variety of ways.
-We introduce the theme of the day with a story or science experiment.
-We sing and go play.
-Seniors are outside first and juniors are indoors in center play (dramatic play, art room, science center, block room, etc.) After an hour of play, children wash hands and have snack.
-The seniors come inside for circle time and center time, and the juniors move outside.
-Both classes conclude at 12:00 noon with a closing circle.
+A: The children enter and are greeted at the circle time by their teachers.
+We start the day with conversations, morning songs, and a variety of circle time activities.
+After morning circle, seniors are outside first while juniors are indoors in center play (dramatic play, art room, science center, block room, etc.) After an hour of play, children wash their hands and have snack.
+The seniors come inside for middle circle (which typically consists of a story) followed by center play, and the juniors move outside.
+Afternoon seniors have a similar curriculum.
+All classes conclude with a closing circle.

 Q: How big are the classes and what is the student-teacher ratio?